hiphip12/pokedex/readME.md

 # School Project: Pokédex

 ## Description
-Using the [The RESTful Pokémon API (PokeAPI)](https://pokeapi.co/) this project was built to resemble a tool similar to a "Pokédex", a device that holds a catalog and provide information regarding different species of Pokémon, featured in the popular anime series.
+Using the [The RESTful Pokémon API (PokeAPI)](https://pokeapi.co/) the idea of this project was to build a tool similar to a "Pokédex", a device that holds a catalog and provides information regarding different species of Pokémon, featured in the popular anime series.

-The approach taken was adapted to enable searches by name, and filtering by generation and species type through a delimited range of Pokémons.
-The Pokémons are displayed inside a card that includes ID and type information.
+The approach taken here was to adap this tool to enable search by name, and filter by generation and species type through a delimited range of Pokémons.
+The Pokémons are displayed inside a card that includes an ID number and type information.

 ![alt text](images/screenshot_pokedex.png)